noamr/dom/moveBefore-explainer.md

 apparent effect of this is that when elements that contain iframes are moved around the DOM, the iframes themselves get reloaded.

-This is currently a WhatWG state 1 proposal.

 ### The pain point
 This is a pain point that have brought to existence pretty heavy library that try to mitigate it, e.g. [morphdom](https://github.com/patrick-steele-idem/morphdom) that tries its best to move elements